 With the network undergoing an exciting transformation, we are leveraging new technology to improve how energy is generated, used and stored.
 One way we are doing this, is with community batteries.

 As part of our community battery program, these batteries are being rolled out across Perth metro and regional WA to deliver immediate benefits to the local community and the grid.

 Batteries play a big part in transforming our grid.
 There are currently two types of batteries being used as part our network:

-These batteries allow for excess energy to be stored and used at a later time when it is needed.
-So not only do they benefit local customers by improving power reliability, but they also benefit the grid by smoothing the load.
+So not only do batteries benefit local customers by improving power reliability, but they also benefit the grid by smoothing the load.

 Our community battery program benefits the entire community, whether they have solar panels or not.

 This is because they are placed in areas where the network needs upgrading or adjusting to maintain power reliability and quality.
 For example, there might be a pressure point on a transformer for a two-way flow of power.
 So for an older part of the network, the two-way flow of power is more than the transformer was originally built to handle.

 Community batteries solve this problem.
 They soak up any excess power and smooth the flow, improving power reliability and quality to local customers.

 So they are a win-win for customers and the grid.
 One of the benefits of using a battery instead of traditional transformers is that presents the opportunity for residents to trial battery storage technology, such as the PowerBank product that we are delivering in partnership with Synergy.
 The PowerBank allows a group of properties living in a community to own a share of the battery and store their excess solar energy, then draw the energy back out for use later on.

 With all the sunshine in our state, more homes are getting rooftop solar panels.
 Almost 1 in 3 homes in WA now have rooftop solar.